robertwe/robertwe.github.io/_posts/2014-07-01-add-timestamp-to-bash-history.markdown

 date: 2014-07-01 08:30:46.000000000 +02:00
 tags: [bash,]
 ---
 Somethimes there is a strong need to add timestamp to bash history.
-I dont wanna describe reasons why I/we want to do it.
-Anyway I think such thing can be quite usefulk especially when on account is used by many users (in some cases it does not depned on us).
-This is how we can achieve this:
+In other case this is just a nice feature which can make our work a little bit easier especially when on account is used by many users (in some cases it does not depned on us). &nbsp; This is how we can achieve this:
 {% highlight bash %}
 echo 'export HISTTIMEFORMAT="%d.%m.%y %T"' >> ~/.profile
 {% endhighlight %}